 Like a natural diamond, moissanite can be cut into any stone shape.
 In today’s engagement ring market classic choices like the round cut, princess cut and oval cut engagement rings reign supreme as they look good in nearly every setting and stand the test of time.
 For a trendier look, try a flashy marquise or pear cut combined with a sleek band.
 Or, if a vintage vibe is more your style, you can’t go wrong with an emerald cut moissanite for a touch of instant 1920s glam

 Most Popular Stone Settings

 There isn’t a classic diamond engagement ring style that won’t look great with a moissanite stone.
 Embrace your moissanite’s sparkle with a glitzy halo engagement ring setting where a handful of accent stones will make you shine brighter than ever before.
-Or, if you like to keep things a little more lowkey, opt for a minimalistic, but still glam, style such as a romantic three stone setting or a timeless solitaire.
+Or, if you like to keep things a little more lowkey, opt for a minimalistic, but still glam, style such as a romantic 3 stone engagement ring setting or a timeless solitaire.